“Deoxyribonucleic acid, DNA is the genetic material of us, made up of the deoxy sugar, phosphate and nitrogenous bases.”

 Majority of the total DNA is present inside the nucleus of the cell in all eukaryotes.
 The nuclear DNA contains all the necessary genes.
 The total nuclear DNA is located on the metaphase chromosomes.

-During the cell division, it divides and inherits to the daughter cell.
+During the cell division, it divided and inherited to offsprings.

 The membrane-bound organelles such as mitochondria and chloroplasts contain their own DNA abbreviated as mtDNA and cpDNA respectively.